roboflow/inference/README.md

 ## 👋 hello

-Roboflow Inference is an open-source and versatile platform designed to simplify the deployment of computer vision models.
+Roboflow Inference is an open-source platform designed to simplify the deployment of computer vision models.
 It enables developers to perform object detection, classification, and instance segmentation and utilize foundation models like [CLIP](https://inference.roboflow.com/foundation/clip), [Segment Anything](https://inference.roboflow.com/foundation/sam), and [YOLO-World](https://inference.roboflow.com/foundation/yolo_world) through a Python-native package, a self-hosted inference server, or a fully [managed API](https://docs.roboflow.com/).

 Explore our [enterprise options](https://roboflow.com/sales) for advanced features like server deployment, device management, active learning, and commercial licenses for YOLOv5 and YOLOv8.